-Prior to the ILRC, Ann gained extensive private and nonprofit experience as a staff attorney for Park & Associates, Catholic Charities in San Mateo, the International Institute of San Francisco, and her own solo private practice.
+Prior to the ILRC, Ann gained extensive private and nonprofit experience as a staff attorney with Park & Associates, Catholic Charities in San Mateo, the International Institute of San Francisco, and her own solo private practice.
 Ann has additional teaching experience as a former adjunct professor at McGeorge School of Law, supervising the Immigration Clinic and teaching the podium course on Immigration Law.
 She has also served on the California State Bar’s Immigration and Nationality Law Commission (INLAC), the entity that certifies attorneys as immigration law specialists, including as both vice-chair and chair of INLAC.

-Ann earned her law degree from the University of California at Davis where she represented clients through the prison law clinic and immigration law clinic.
+Ann earned her law degree from the University of California at Davis where she represented clients through the prison law and immigration law clinics.
 She received her undergraduate degree from the University of Nebraska-Lincoln where she double-majored in psychology and political science.
 Ann is admitted to the bar in California and is conversant in Spanish, with working knowledge of written French.

 Prior to joining the ILRC, Ariel also briefly volunteered with the International Institute of the Bay Area in Oakland, and Catholic Charities of the East Bay in Richmond.
 In law school, Ariel was a student advocate with the UC Davis Immigration Law Clinic, assisting with cancellation of removal cases for indigent noncitizens, and an editor for the Journal of International Law and Policy.